g-leech/argmin-gravitas/_posts/2018-08-31-of-broadness-and-rank.markdown

 How strong is the relationship between broadness and polling rank?
 We can do better than eyeballing it and saying "huh, 12 of the top thirty talked about everything".

-<a href="{{data}}">Here's the data</a>; the values of the response variable are all eyeballed for now (and please note I am only really familiar with half of them) - please correct me in the comments or with a pull request.
+<a href="https://github.com/g-leech/argmin-gravitas/blob/master/img/ranked_philosophers.csv">Here's the data</a>; the values of the response variable are all eyeballed for now (and please note I am only really familiar with half of them) - please correct me in the comments or with a pull request.
 It wouldn't be hard to make it more objective by counting the number of <a href="{{fields}}">large domains</a> their system integrates.

 Let's use two handy methods: rank correlations (checking the general relationship between the two, without making assumptions about their actual distribution) and ordinal regression (checking how strong its effect on rank seems to be). <a href="{{py}}">Here's the full analysis in Python</a>.